30-Minute Chicken with Greek Avgolemono Sauce

 How is that possible with a silky smooth sauce that looks like it’s loaded with cream and butter?
 There’s a secret ingredient in that sauce that sets it apart from any other.
 It’s not exotic and it’s not a hack — it’s a classic Greek recipe called avgolemono (av-go-lemon-o).

 Avgolemono means egg-lemon — which instantly tells you what the secret ingredient is here.
 The egg is what gives this sauce it’s richness and acts as a thickener.
 All it takes is 3 ingredients — chicken stock, lemon juice, and eggs.
 It’s practically like magic.

 I honestly have no idea why I’ve never made a dish with Greek avgolemono sauce at home, and knew it was time to change that.
-This 30-Minute Chicken with Greek Avgolemono Sauce is very kid-friendly, and even feels kind of fancy.
+This chicken avgolemono is very kid-friendly, and even feels kind of fancy.